SKU:EA1-1001297

 Share a link to this product

-For 19 years I have been at the head of eAnatomi and sold anatomical models and posters to 'almost' everyone who has anything to do with anatomy in Denmark and abroad.
-When you shop at eAnatomi, you shop with me and I personally guarantee a safe deal.
+For 19 years I have been managing eAnatomi and sold anatomical models and posters to 'almost everyone' who has anything to do with anatomi in Scandinavia and abroad.
+When you place your order with eAnatomi, you place your order with me and I personally guarantee a safe transaction.

 Christian Birksø